-Candidates who anticipate receiving less than \$1,000 in contributions and spending less than \$1,000 during the entire calendar year, exclusive of the cost of a candidate statement, if paid from personal funds, may reduce their filing obligation by filing a Form 470, Candidate and Officeholder Campaign Statement-Short Form by October 5, 2004.
+Candidates who anticipate receiving less than \$1,000 in contributions and spending less than \$1,000 during the entire calendar year, exclusive of the cost of a candidate statement, if paid from personal funds, may reduce their filing obligation by filing a Form 470, Candidate and Officeholder Campaign Statement-Short Form by September 29.
 No further statements need be filed for this election unless the \$1,000 threshold is reached.

-Candidates who have filed a Form 470 and thereafter receive contributions or make expenditures totaling \$1,000 or more are required to send written notification to 1) the Secretary of State 2) the local filing officer and 3) each candidate contending for the same office.
-The notice must be sent within 48 hours of receiving or expending the \$1,000.
-(Government Code § 84206)
+Candidates who have filed a Form 470 and thereafter receive contributions or make expenditures totaling one thousand dollars (\$1,000) or more are required to send written notification to 1) the Secretary of State 2) the local filing officer and 3) each candidate contending for the same office.
+The notice must be sent within 48 hours of receiving or expending the one thousand dollars (\$1,000).

+(Government Code Section 84206)